 MCP NativeOpen-source AI code assistant with YAML-based MCP config

-MCP NativeGrok and any xAI-based applications via remote MCP
+MCP NativeGrok API and xAI-based applications via remote MCP

 Remote MCP (HTTPS)Llama Stack toolgroup registration via HTTP server